The Tiny house Blog

 6. Running Toilet

 Homeowners have a wide array of toilet options when they decide to install a new one or replace an old toilet.
 This bathroom fixture faces problems as time passes, such as clogs caused by toilet paper, sanitary napkins, hair, or toys, and running toilets.
+You don't want to resort to having to avail toilet rentals, would you?

 The more severe form of water wastage than a dripping faucet is a running toilet.
 Aside from high utility bills, a running toilet can cause significant damage to your flooring and ceiling underneath the bathroom.